pachyderm/docs-content/latest/run-commands/pachctl_run_pfs-load-test.md

 ```
   -b, --branch string     Specify the branch to use for generating the load.
   -h, --help              help for pfs-load-test
-      --project string    Specify the project (by name) where the repo is located. (default "standard-ml-tutorial")
+      --project string    Specify the project (by name) where the repo is located. (default "video-to-frame-traces")
   -s, --seed int          Set the seed to use for generating the load.
       --state-id string   Set the ID of the base state to use for the load.
 ```